bendavidsteel/Rosalind-Solutions/README.md

 # rosalind-solutions
-These are some of my solutions to problems from rosalind.info, all bioinformatics problems
+These are some of my solutions to problems from rosalind.info (bioinformatics problems)